 In November 2010, GASB issued Statement No. 61, The Financial Reporting Entity: Omnibus-an amendment of GASB Statements No. 14 and No. 34.
 The objective of this Statement is to improve financial reporting for a governmental financial reporting entity.
 The requirements of Statement No. 14, The Financial Reporting Entity, and the related financial reporting requirements of Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, were amended to better meet user needs and to address reporting entity issues that have arisen since the issuance of those Statements.
-The provisions of this Statement are effective for financial statements for periods beginning after June 15, 2012.
-Earlier application is encouraged.
-Management has not evaluated the effect that the implementation of this Statement will have on the financial statements of the Authority.
+The implementation of this Statement did not have a material effect on the financial statements of the Authority.